 It really depends on what kind of work or career your child wants to pursue.
 If the job comes after some post-secondary study, it’s unusual (although not unheard of) for an employer to require documentation of high school completion if you’re already providing documentation of attendance at, or graduation from, a post-secondary institution.

-- a homeschool diploma you print yourself (you can use a template)
+– a homeschool certificate of graduation you print yourself (you can use a template)

-- a homeschool diploma you order online (e.g. from www.homeschooldiploma.com or diplomastore.com)
+– a homeschool certificate of graduation you order online (e.g. from www.homeschooldiploma.com or diplomastore.com)

 – the General Education Development certificate (GED)

 Before you opt for either of the first two options, please also read Sarah Rainsberger’s blog post on Homeschool Diplomas – Fact vs. Fiction.

 In the U.S., to protect people with learning disabilities under the Americans with Disabilities Act, employers cannot require a high school diploma unless it is “job related and consistent with business necessity.”